harrietrc/loadimpact-docs/jekyll/_v4/test-running/cloud-execution.md

 `k6 cloud script.js`

-### Authenticating with Load Impact cloud service
+### Authenticating with LoadImpact cloud service

-Before you can execute `k6 cloud ...` you'll need to authenticate with the Load Impact cloud service.
-You can login with your Load Impact credentials by entering the following command into your terminal:
+Before you can execute `k6 cloud ...` you'll need to authenticate with the LoadImpact cloud service.
+You can login with your LoadImpact credentials by entering the following command into your terminal:

 `k6 login cloud` (for more authentication options, [see here]({{ site.baseurl }}{% link _v4/test-running/logging-into-cloud-service-from-k6.md %}))

 <div class="callout callout-warning" role="alert">
     <b>Google/Github Single-Sign On Users</b><br>
-    For Single-Sign On (SSO) users logging in with <code>k6 login cloud</code> won't work as it requires a Load Impact account email and password.
+    For Single-Sign On (SSO) users logging in with <code>k6 login cloud</code> won't work as it requires a LoadImpact account email and password.
 You'll instead need to <a href="https://app.loadimpact.com/account/token">get your API authentication token from the app</a> and supply that explicitly: <code>k6 login cloud --token YOUR_API_AUTH_TOKEN</code>.
 </div>

 <div class="callout callout-warning" role="alert">
     <b>Docker Users</b><br>
-    If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the Load Impact API authentication information (an API authentication token) will be stored to is persisted via a Docker volume to the host machine using the <code>-c/--config PATH/TO/CONFIG_FILE</code> CLI flag, e.g. <code>docker run -i -v /path/on-host:/path/in-container/ loadimpact/k6 login cloud -c /path/in-container/config.json</code>.
+    If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the LoadImpact API authentication information (an API authentication token) will be stored to is persisted via a Docker volume to the host machine using the <code>-c/--config PATH/TO/CONFIG_FILE</code> CLI flag, e.g. <code>docker run -i -v /path/on-host:/path/in-container/ loadimpact/k6 login cloud -c /path/in-container/config.json</code>.
 </div>

 ### GUI based approach